Manfred Symphony: I. Lento lugubre (B minor)

 Manfred wanders in the Alps.
 Weary of the fatal question of existence, tormented by hopeless longings and the memory of past crimes, he suffers cruel spiritual pangs.
-He has plunged into occult sciences and commands the mighty powers of darkness, but neither they nor anything in this world can give him the forgetfulness to which alone he vainly aspires.
+He has plunged into occult sciences and commands the mighty powers of darkness, but neither they nor anything in this world can give him with the forgetfulness to which alone he vainly aspires.
 The memory of the lost Astarte, once passionately loved, gnaws his heart and there is neither limit nor end to Manfred's despair.

 The musical embodiment of this program note is presented in five extensive musical slabs spaced out by four silences.
 A brooding first theme, briefly unharmonized, builds to music both spacious and monolithic.
 A second theme leads to a second musical slab, this time pushing forward with the loudest climax Tchaikovsky ever wrote.
 The music in the third slab seems calmer, while the fourth slab marks the appearance of Astarte.
 The fifth slab culminates in a frantic climax and a series of abrupt, final chords.